linpengcheng/PurefunctionPipelineDataflow/README.md

 and did not use any too complicated and delicate technology.
 `Common sense` is `human best practice` or `the most widely used and reliable theory`.

+### The easiest way to learn

+Write pure functions (pipes) as much as possible, and only use "pipe symbols" to link them together.
+As long as this is done, the old programming thinking will naturally gradually change and gradually become a new programming thinking that focuses on changes in data flow, It will eventually evolve into this programming methodology ---- `the pure functional pipeline data flow and principle-based warehouse/workshop model`.

+If there is no "pipe symbol", you can use the "assignment statement", which is applicable in any programming language.

 ### Principles-based are better than rules-based.

 - Principles should be few and important, and should not affect flexibility and creativity.